cloudfoundry/community/toc/rfc/accepted/rfc-draft-github-members.md

 The addition of raising and merging PRs to add members to the cloudfoundry and other foundation org(s) is the responsibility or the working group approvers and leads.

 Removing members of the cloudfoundry and other foundation org(s) may have unintended consequences.
-Raising PRs to remove members of the cloudfoundry and other foundation org(s) is the responsibility of the working group approvers and leads.
-These PRs should be tagged `toc` and mention `@cloudfoundry/toc`.
+As a result the process is slightly different, raising PRs to remove members of the cloudfoundry and other foundation org(s) is the responsibility of the working group approvers and leads as they are closest to the members.
+However as there potential unintended consequences or removing members, the working group will not be responsible for the merging or closing of removal PRs.
+Removal PRs should be tagged `toc` and mention `@cloudfoundry/toc`.
 The TOC will then take responsibility for the merging or closing of the raised PRs.